 As that is the case, you really need to just keep at it and build more and more comments.
 Five comments won’t do much, but 500 comments that all yield two page views per month is 1,000 page views.
 If you can write 500 comments per month and keep at it for a year, that could be 12,000 extra page views per month.

 You could even do a lot better than that.
 I seem to recall reading that one big blogger was yielding 50 page views per comment.
-Using my scenario of 500 comments per month, that could be 300,000 page views per month after a year!
-(500 comments per month * 50 page views per comment = 25,000 page views per month * 12 months = 300,000)
+Using my scenario of 500 comments per month, that could be 300,000 page views per year after a year!
+(500 comments per month * 50 page views per comment = 25,000 page views per month * 12 months = 300,000 page views per year)

 I think there certainly is potential in using comments to drive traffic and I’d recommend giving it a try.
 Just please don’t spam.